640 South State StreetDover, Delaware 19901

-Your doctor will ask about all the medications you're taking, including vitamins and supplements, and whether you have any allergies.
+Your health care provider will ask about all the medicines you're taking, including vitamins and supplements, and whether you have any allergies.

-You may be asked to fast for about six hours before the procedure.
+You may be asked to fast for about 6 hours before the procedure.

-The medical team will start an intravenous line and monitor your vital signs carefully.
+The medical team may start an intravenous line and monitor your vital signs carefully.

-You may be given some medication through the IV line to make you relaxed and sleepy.
+You may be given some medicine through the IV line to make you relaxed and sleepy.